basilkjose/Cotton-disease-prediction/README.md

 |   3   | Inception Network |        20        |     22007588     |      0.95     |
 +-------+-------------------+------------------+------------------+---------------+
 ```
+we got above 95% accuracy using transfer learning models.Resnet152v2 produces the highest accuracy but for deployment purposes, we use the inception network because of fewer parameters in the network as compared to resnet. so we get a result in low latency.
 ## Directory Tree
 ```
 ├── Model